-TerraPower: In partnership with Southern Company, TerraPower will develop their Molten Chloride Fast Reactor (MCFR) technology.
-Similar to other molten salt reactor designs, the MCFR will utilize molten salt technology as the heat transfer mechanism and will operate under a fast neutron spectrum.
-The difference between other MSR designs and MCFR is that MCFR will operate using molten chloride salts, which will allow the reactor to operate under fast neutron spectrum conditions.
+Molten Chloride Fast Reactor: In partnership with Southern Company, TerraPower will develop their Molten Chloride Fast Reactor (MCFR) technology.
+MCFR will utilize molten salt as 1) the dissolved fuel and 2) the heat transfer mechanism.
+The reactor will also operate under a fast neutron spectrum.
+The fast neutron spectrum is the primary difference between other MSR designs and TerraPower's MCFR.
+Using molten chloride salts will allow the reactor to operate under fast neutron spectrum conditions.

 In December 2020, the Department of Energy announced Southern Company and TerraPower as a Risk Reduction ARDP winner for the MCFR technology.
-Under the award, they will demonstrate the technology at the INL under a project titled the Molten Chloride Reactor Experiment (MCRE).
+Under the award, they will demonstrate the technology at the Idaho National Laboratory under a project titled the Molten Chloride Reactor Experiment (MCRE).
 The project will be world's first fast spectrum salt reactor and will provide crucial operating data for future molten salt reactor projects.
-The experiment is expected to be operational by 2024 and will produce several kilowatts of electricity.
+The experiment is expected to be operational by 2025 or 2026 and will operate at up to 150 kWth.

 As a fast reactor, future versions of MCFR may consume some long-lived isotopes that are produced when a reactor runs.
 Consuming them adds to efficiency and reduces the volume of nuclear waste through higher fuel utilization.
 In March 2022, TerraPower received an \$8.5M ONWARDS award from ARPA-E to create a method for the recovery of uranium from used nuclear fuel with integrated safguards that harness the volatility of chloride salts at high temperatures.
 In addition to using molten salt for heat transfer, MCFR is also expected to be paired with a molten salt energy storage system, like Natrium's.
 MCFR will come in two different sizes, either 300 MWe or 780 MWe.
-Each design will be able to vary their output of electricity based on the grid's demands.
 The project is expected to reach commercial maturity in the 2030s.

 - Water Cooled Reactors

 - Non-Water-Cooled Advanced Reactor Technology

-- O Salt- and Sodium-Cooled Reactors
+- Salt- and Sodium-Cooled Reactors

 - High Temperature Gas Cooled Reactors

 - O Gas-Cooled Fast Reactors

-- Micro-Reactors
+- O Micro-Reactors

-Non-Water-Cooled Advanced Reactor Technology salt-and-sodium cooled reactors
+Non-Water-Cooled Advanced Reactor Technology salt-cooled and sodium-cooled reactors

-Terrestrial Energy: The Integral Molten Salt Reactor® (IMSR) will generate 195 megawatts of electricity and use low-enriched uranium fuel dissolved in molten salt.
+Integral Molten Salt Reactor: The Integral Molten Salt Reactor® (IMSR) will generate 195 megawatts of electricity and use lowenriched uranium fuel dissolved in molten salt.
 Control of the reaction is achieved in part by the shape of the container that holds the fuel.
 In operation, the fuel is located in a vessel with a shape that creates a critical mass and the volume and geometry needed to sustain a chain reaction.
-The liquid fuel/salt mixture is circulated between graphite moderator panels and a heat exchanger, so heat can be drawn off to produce electricity, or can be used for other purposes, to displace fossil fuels.
+The molten-salt liquid-fuel mixture is circulated between graphite moderator panels and a heat exchanger, so heat can be drawn off to produce electricity, or can be used for other purposes, to displace fossil fuels.
 In addition, fuel can be added while the reactor is operating, so it does not need to shut down for refueling.